-The LORD Sensing 3DM-GX5 family of industrial-grade inertial sensors provides a wide range of triaxial inertial measurements and computed attitude and navigation solutions.
+The LORD Sensing 3DM-CX5 family of high-performance, industrial-grade, board-level inertial sensors provides a wide range of triaxial inertial measurements and computed attitude and navigation solutions.

 In all models, the Inertial Measurement Unit (IMU) includes direct measurement of acceleration and angular rate, and some also offer atmospheric pressure readings.
 In models that include a Kalman Filter, sensor measurements are processed through an Extended Kalman Filter (EKF) to produce highly accurate computed outputs.
-The 3DM-GX5 features include extremely stable and low-noise gyros, a new accelerometer with noise densities as low as $25 \,\mu g/\sqrt{Hz}$, and a multi-constellation GNSS receiver.
+The 3DM-CX5 features include extremely stable and low-noise gyros a new accelerometer with noise densities as low as 25 μ g/ \sqrt{Hz} , and a multi-constellation GNSS receiver.
 The M7 and M4 dual Cortex processors run a new Auto-Adaptive EKF.
 The Kalman filter enables compensation for magnetic and linear acceleration anomalies as applicable to the model.
 It also provides sensor bias tracking, auto-zero update options (ZUPT), and user adjustable sensor noise factors.
 All sensors are fully temperature-compensated and calibrated over the full operating temperature range.